zero-waste/forage-me-brighton/willowherb/readme.md

 # Great willowherb

+I thought it was sage at the time.
+Smelled pleasant but not of anything I could place.
 Need some photos of the flowers.

 See [Epilobium hirsutum](https://en.wikipedia.org/wiki/Epilobium_hirsutum).